 Advanced music adjustment controls and equalization – nice!

 One of the single greatest things about it that I really love is although it’s a little limited, the ability to change audio and use the built-in equalizer is a really cool feature and especially helpful for getting the best sound possible for your money.

-The 5-band equalizer is very easy to use and has good boost and cut ability (+/- 12dB).
+The 5-band equalizer is very easy to use and has a good boost and cut ability (+/- 12dB).
 You can save your settings to user presets (or select a factory preset) easily.
-Unfortunately the EQ bands can’t be changed to allow much better control, which I don’t like.
+Unfortunately, the EQ bands can’t be changed to allow much better control, which I don’t like.

 The following sound adjustment controls are in the software: